dobin/yookiterm-challenges/challenge00/challenge00.md

 * 32 bit
 * On an little endian machine (`LSB`)
 * Intel architecture (Intel 80386 is x86)
-* Dynamically linked
+* Dynamically linked (not static, it depends on shared libraries)
-* Not stripped
+* Not stripped (debug symbols are still there)

 ### readelf command

-The command `readelf` displays information about the sections and segments of the program on disk.
+The command `readelf` displays information about the sections and segments of the program on disk:

 ```sh
 ~/challenges/challenge00$ readelf -l challenge00